oneapi-src/oneDNN/doc/primitives/layer_normalization.md

 1. For data tensors \src, \dst, \diffsrc, and \diffdst, use memory formats for which the last logical axis is the last in the physical memory layout.

-2. For \mean and \variance, use the memory format that follows the data memory format; i.e., if the data format is #dnnl_tnc, the best performance can be expected for statistics with #dnnl_tn and suboptimal for statistics with the
+2. For `mean` and `variance`, use the memory format that follows the data memory format; i.e., if the data format is #dnnl_tnc, the best performance can be expected for statistics with #dnnl_tn and suboptimal for statistics with the
    #dnnl_nt format.